Library Instruction--Teaching Information Literacy

 Watzek Librarians regularly partner with faculty to offer sessions designed to engage students in all levels of discovery and use of information resources, including:

-For a more detailed look at the bullet points outlined above, please consult the Association of College And Research Libraries publication, Information Literacy Competency Standards for Higher Education.
+For a more detailed look at the bullet points outlined above, please consult the Association of College And Research Libraries publication, Framework for Information Literacy for Higher Education.

 Library Instruction in Exploration & Discovery